There comes the point in every freelancer's life when there's a need to grow or shake off the stigma of being a sole trader.

 2. Get consistent branding

 Larger companies often have solid brand identities and know exactly who they are and what values they want to follow.
 What's more, they're consistent with their brand messages and marketing.
 Do the same for your own business and ensure your logo, typefaces, fonts, brand colours and marketing materials are all the same.
-This will strengthen your position as a larger company.
+It will strengthen your position as a larger company.

 3. Have a professional website and email address